fvaleri/strimzi-debugging/sessions/006/README.md

 pvc-e05bb77e-9bc6-431c-9d59-bf2f5d664d95   10Gi       RWO            Retain           Bound    test/data-my-cluster-kafka-2       gp2                     9m37s
 ```

-Now we send some data and then delete the namespace.
+Now we send some data and then delete the entire namespace (ops!).
 As expected, persistent volumes are still there and their status changed to "Released".
 Note that OpenShift also retains some useful information that is needed when reattaching them (capacity, claim, storage class).